jasonmaidev/Slay.Style-App/README.md

 ## Welcome to Slay.Style

-Make the decision of `how to dress` one less stress!
+Make the decision of `how to dress`, one less stress!
 Say goodbye to the days of shuffling through tens if not hundreds of pieces of clothes just to find the right outfit!

 Slay.Style is a digital fast-fashion app for unlocking your `ultimate style`!